 Hand cut silk velvet at the battlefront

-One very special textile item from the Battle of Waterloo was that of the Sachet of purple silk velvet.
+One very special historic dress fabrics item from the Battle of Waterloo was that of the Sachet of purple silk velvet.
 This item was said to be a ladies handkerchief wallet, but it played an important part after the Battle.
 Major Henry Percy of the 14th Light Brigade was Wellingtons only uninjured aide-de-camp and he was required to take the Duke of Wellingtons battle account to London, bearing news of the victory.
 The handwritten account was put in the sachet for safe keeping whilst Percy made his way to London.

 The journey was not easy as in mid channel aboard “the Peruvian” the ship was becalmed.
 From there he was rowed across the remaining seas to Broadstairs.
 On the 21st of June he arrived in London where he and the Prime Minister rushed to St James Square where the Prince Regent was dining.
 The news was taken from the Sachet and passed to the Prince who on hearing of the great loss of life burst into tears.
 However the Allied victory news was received with much rejoicing and Percy now promoted to Lieutenant Colonel Percy Became a national hero.